JuusoSaavalainen/Neural-network-with-numpy/documentation/implementation.md

 ## Training (CLI)
 *only mvp avaible work in progress*

 If desired, the model can be trained with custom parameters.
 The process involves cloning the repository and using Poetry to install dependencies and run the training CLI.
 The `idx_to_csv.py` file must be runned with the `dowloadmnist` with Poetry.
-Once the CSV files are obtaine the training CLI can then be run with `poetry run invoke train`.
+Once the CSV files are obtained the training CLI can then be run with `poetry run invoke train`.

 In the training you can choose custom values to these parameter:
 - *Number of hidden layers* [positive number]